An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Interface conditions

-We now compute the strong form of the equation on each face using integration by parts.
-This requires that~$u$ happens to be in $\Htg$.
-For now, we assume that this condition holds; after computing the strong form, we will go back and verify that indeed~$u\in \Htg$.
-Under this new assumption, the weak form~\eqref{eq:weak_LB} becomes
+Using this notation, we compute the interface form of the equation on each face using integration by parts.
+For now, we will assume that~$u$ happens to be continuous and in~$C^\infty(\Gamma_i)$ for each~$i$, allowing straightforward integration by parts.
+After computing the strong interface form, we will go back and justify that the interface form has a solution that is also a weak solution.
+For this calculation, we also only consider test functions~$v$ in~\eqref{eq:weak_form} that are continuous.
+Under these new assumptions, the weak form~\eqref{eq:weak_form} becomes